reinterpretcat/vrp/docs/src/concepts/pragmatic/errors/index.md

 ```

-### E1008
+#### E1304

-`Invalid reload time windows in vehicle shifts` error is returned when vehicle has invalid time window of a reload.
+`invalid reload time windows in vehicle shift` error is returned when vehicle has invalid time window of a reload.
 Reload
 list should follow time window rules defined for jobs in E1003 except multiple reloads can have time window intersections.
 Additionally, reload time should be inside vehicle shift it is specified: